jckkrr/jckkrr/README.md

-# Want to see what's really going on?
+# I build intelligence tools that break front-page news and drive award-winning investigations.
 🥇 Winner of the 2023 European Centre for Press and Media Freedom IJ4EU Impact Award
-### I build intelligence tools that break front-page news and drive award-winning investigations.

 My investigations have: 🛂: exposed World Cup passport fraud for The New York Times; 🗞️ been front-page news for The Age; 📻: been broadcast by the ABC; 💰 informed federal anti-money laundering investigations; and 🚓: featured in Interpol briefings.